scottyphillips/echonetlite_homeassistant/README.md

-A Home Assistant custom component for use with ECHONET enabled Mitsubishi HVAC systems.
+A Home Assistant custom component for use with ECHONET enabled Mitsubishi HVAC systems using the MAC-568IF-E WiFi Adaptor.
 This custom component makes use of the 'mitsubishi_echonet' Python library also written by yours truly:
 (https://github.com/scottyphillips/mitsubishi_echonet)